Roaring Rapids: Incidents

 On March 21, 1999, a 28-year-old woman died at Six Flags Over Texas, and 10 other guests were injured, when the raft they were on overturned in 2–3 feet of water due to sudden deflation of the air chambers that support the raft.
 The raft then got caught on an underwater pipe, which provided leverage for the rushing water in the ride to flip the raft over.
 In a subsequent settlement, Six Flags agreed to pay US$4 million to the victim's family, and the company would join the family in a lawsuit against Canyon Manufacturing Co., the company responsible for parts that were related to the accident.

 On July 15, 2012, a goose was trapped in the conveyor belt of the ride and would not fly away despite the attempts of the ride's staff; the staff decided to let the ride proceed, thus killing the goose.
 A goose endangerment protection organization requested that the U.S. Department of Agriculture (USDA) investigate the incident.
 A Six Flags spokeswoman defended the staff's decision to not endanger passengers' lives by saving the goose, as evacuating the passengers would have involved flushing the rafts into the ride's reservoir and having the riders exit the raft by a rope climb.

-History

-Six Flags Astroworld and Intamin partnered in 1979 to build the world's first river rapids ride in 1980 called Thunder River.
-The popularity of Thunder River caused the start of the construction of another rapids ride, Roaring Rapids, at Six Flags Great Adventure in 1980.
-It was modeled after the kayak slalom course that was built in West Germany for the 1972 Summer Olympics.
-It was constructed in place of one of the park's first attractions, The Great Train Ride.
-After construction, it made its public debut at the park on June 16, 1981.
-After its debut, Roaring Rapids at Great Adventure received major modifications to get guests wetter with a safer ride experience.
-In 1991, Roaring Rapids received a new name, Congo Rapids, with the new theme area Adventure Rivers.
-Today, the river rapids is located in The Pine Barrens, along with Nitro, Jersey Devil Coaster and a kids area: Jr. Thrill Seekers.
-Roaring Rapids operates from Memorial Day weekend through Labor Day weekend.